Aubameyang ends drought in Arsenal’s 3-0 win over Newcastle

 The Arsenal captain cut inside and struck the ball past goalkeeper Karl Darlow, beating him at the near post.
 Aubameyang did his trademark front flip in celebration.

 Then, it was the time for Arsenal’s youngsters to shine.
-Emile Smith Rowe took the ball down the left before cutting in and setting up an unmarked Saka, who drifted in to near the penalty spot before finishing with a simple tap-in.
+The 20-year-old Smith Rowe took the ball down the left before cutting in and setting up an unmarked Saka, 19, who drifted in to near the penalty spot before finishing with a simple tap-in.

+The two players have come up through the academy together and their linkup play is paying dividends for Arsenal as Arteta is starting to rely on them and other youngsters in the squad.

+“We’ve all played together from a young age,” Smith Rowe said.
+“It’s a dream for us.”

 Aubameyang’s second came when Cedric Soares took the ball to the byline before looking up and finding his unmarked captain, who sidefooted home.
 A video review confirmed the ball was kept in play by Soares.

-Aubameyang didn’t have a chance to score a hat trick, as he was substituted two minutes later.
+Aubameyang didn’t have a chance to score a hat trick, as he was substituted two minutes later with a stomach issue.

 One of the few Newcastle counterattacks came in the 24th, when winger Miguel Almiron beat Partey’s sliding tackle to intercept the ball and break unmarked down the right.
 The Paraguayan cut in and exchanged passes with Andy Carroll before firing the ball over the bar.

-The visitors made eight changes, with manager Steve Bruce fielding a more attacking lineup as Newcastle tries to steer clear of the relegation zone.
 But the Magpies are still missing one of their main attacking threats, winger Allan Saint-Maximin, who has been sidelined for the past seven weeks with a severe case of COVID-19.
 He only recently started training again.

+“The one person who could give us a bit of creativity and the sparkle in the team is Allan of course,” Bruce said.
+“He’s huge to us.
+He’s back in light training.
+We have to be careful with him and see how is he.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports